IgorPeMartins/Adminator-admin-dashboard/README.md

 # Animal Rescue Admin
-**Animal Rescue** is a responsive Bootstrap 4 Admin Template.
+**Animal Rescue Admin** is a responsive Bootstrap 4 Admin Template.
 It provides you with a collection of ready to use code snippets and utilities, custom pages, a collection of applications and some useful widgets.

 ### TOC
 - [Getting Started](#getting-started)